Tasuku-CV6/github-project/skills.md

 - Detial-oriented: I pay close attention to details and am very observant, thorough, and productive

 - Work Ethic: I practice punctuality, I respect everyone's time, and lastly I try to work to the best of my ability.

+- Creativity: Part of creative skills is creative thinking, which calls upon my imagination and also allows me to have the ability to develop unique ideas or concepts.
+I can also look at things differently which is important when it comes to desigining and producing.

+- Other languages: I am bilingual in both Chinese and Vietnmase and because of this, it can bring me several advantages as I can expand my skillset and knowlegde not only in North America but other parts of the world such as asia; Since I can also communicate with clients that might not speak english as their first language.